Last Updated on 29th November 2021 by

 If you want to make your pizza dough soft, frying with olive oil will help.
 Flash fry the dough and top it with the ingredients before baking.
 You’ll get the best pizza you’ve ever made!
 When frying flour meals, make your olive oil temperatures hot (between 155 – 170°C).

-Burgers should already have tons of flavor packed in, if you bring the taste of olive oil into this, it might be a little much.
+Burgers should already have tons of flavour packed in, if you bring the taste of olive oil into this, it might be a little much.
 Also, the colour of the olive oil on a burger bun can be a little unsightly.

 Bacon fries in its own grease.
 Deep frying it makes it more unhealthy, thus not advisable.